 When you look outside your window and it’s 80° with blue skies, and you can choose between heading for the mountains or the beach, how can you not get out and enjoy yourself?

 With a population of less than a million, Honolulu can never be a New York City, of course, but you may be surprised at how much goes on here.
 Any weekend will have far more concerts, plays, films, dance performances, and art exhibits on the schedule than you could ever hope to partake of.
-The city is home to the Honolulu Symphony Orchestra, the Hawai‘i Opera Theatre, and three fine art museums: the Honolulu Academy of Arts, the Hawai‘i State Art Museum, and The Contemporary Museum.
+The city is home to the Hawai‘i Symphony Orchestra, the Hawai‘i Opera Theatre, and three fine art museums: the Honolulu Museum of Art, the Hawai‘i State Art Museum, and The Contemporary Museum.
 Each fall, the city hosts one of the biggest film festivals in the country, with a special focus on Asian cinema.
-There are several top-notch repertory theater companies in the city with full seasons.
+There are several top-notch repertory theater companies in the city, with full production seasons.

 None of this, though, makes mention of the fact that there is no place in the United States where you can better experience the arts and culture of the Hawaiian people than Hawai‘i.
 The last forty years has seen a renaissance in interest in Hawaiian language, music, dance, literature, and sports.
 International hula competitions attract hula hālau (troupes) from all over the state, the Mainland, Japan, and Europe.